kas/kas/README.md

-Skilled problem solver with experience in web and mobile technologies.
+Skilled problem solver with experience in web and mobile technologies